bow/fsnviz/README.rst

 Requirements
 ------------

+FsnViz is tested on the following Python versions:
+    * 3.5
+    * 3.6

+and the following Circos versions:
+    * 0.69-2

-FsnViz runs on Python 3.5 and was tested on Circos 0.69-2.
-Other Circos versions may or may not work.
+Other Circos versions may be used but they are not guaranteed to work.

 Installation
 ------------